 Climate focused regulations and related disclosures are a similar evolving regulatory area and we may be required to invest in systems, processes and personnel to address new requirements in the ESG area.
-These could require significant costs, work and reputational risk for failing to meet requirements,
+These will require significant costs, work and reputational risk for failing to meet requirements, with miniscule impact to the global environment.